poetapp/documentation/rdd/node-microservices.md

 A full blown microservice refactor would mean each module becoming its own, independent application, each with its own `package.json`.

-In order to avoid the extra maintenance and development cost this would incurr, we are choosing a middle ground, in which all modules still live in the same code base, but live in different, isolated processes at run time.
+In order to avoid the extra maintenance and development cost this would incur, we are choosing a middle ground, in which all modules still live in the same code base, but live in different, isolated processes at run time.

 ## Scalability